This post may contain affiliate links.

-We’re good, we’ve been in Istanbul now for almost 2 weeks so I thought I’d do one of those posts where I tell you about life on the road, what we’re doing, why we’re doing, what’s next.
-These posts only really get seen by followers, and that’s you, so thanks for being one.
+We’ve been in Istanbul now for almost 2 weeks so I thought I’d do one of those posts where I tell you about life on the road, what we’re doing, why we’re doing, what’s Istanbul like and what is there to see and do.

-Our original plan was to spend the first part of this year in Sri Lanka and India, that all changed when MSC invited us onto this amazing cruise, an offer that came out of the blue and that totally thrilled us.
+Our original plan was to spend the first part of this year in Sri Lanka and India, that all changed when amazing cruise, an offer that came out of the blue and that totally thrilled us.
 When the cruise offer came along we’d already booked flights to Turkey because it was the cheapest way to fly to Sri Lanka.

 The cruise gig means we have to be in Dubai next week to join the ship.
 Turkey turned out to be a reasonable place to catch that connection.
 Istanbul is a bit of a flight hub in this part of the world, in the same way that Kuala Lumpur is in Asia.
 We flew Turkish airlines, they were cheap and I thought they were great ( we’re not sponsored by them in any way.)